 For Physical Pain & Discomfort

-- Products that help you manage your pain: a cherry pit pillow, self-massage tools, herbal bath oils or a DIY sore muscle rub.
+- Products that help you manage your pain: a cherry pit pillow, self-massage tools, herbal bath oils or a Relief Balm to soothe aching muscles and joints.

 - Calming items that trigger your natural relaxation response, like chamomile tea, lavender essential oil, your favourite luxurious wellness products or magnesium oil spray to sleep soundly.